bmsherman/topology/README.md

-An exploration of how to formalize probability in Coq.
+A programming language for topology and probability in Coq.

 ## Building